ahdis/hci-analyzer/input/pagecontent/development.md

   * PRE: LOINC 57833-6
   * DIS: LOINC 60593-1
   * PADV: LOINC 61356-2
-* LIST/CARD: These documents types have the same code (`Composition.type`) and must therefore be differentiated via the title (`Composition.title`) (used afterwards to set the Input Document Id):
+* LIST/CARD: These documents types have the same code (`Composition.type`) and must therefore be differentiated via the title (`Composition.title`) (used afterwards to set the Parent Document Id):
    * LIST/CARD: LOINC 56445-0
      * LIST: 'Medikationsliste' in german or 'Liste de médication' in french or 'Elenco delle terapie farmacologiche' in italian or Medication List' in english
      ```json